sidneyrees/pmo-ecommerce-playbook/README.md

-# PMO eCommerce Playbook (Estructura)
+# PMO eCommerce Playbook (Structure)

-La metodología que uso para llevar proyectos de eCommerce de la idea al lanzamiento con control total.
+The methodology I use to take eCommerce projects from idea to launch with full control and visibility.

-## 📁 Estructura del Playbook (Próximamente)
+## 📁 Playbook Structure (Content coming soon)
-1.  **Project Charter Template** – Definir alcance, presupuesto y partes interesadas.
+1.  **Project Charter Template** – Define scope, budget, and stakeholders.
-2.  **Risk Matrix for eCommerce** – Identificar riesgos clave (migraciones, picos de tráfico, pasarelas de pago).
+2.  **Risk Matrix for eCommerce** – Identify key risks (migrations, traffic spikes, payment gateways).
-3.  **Weekly Status Report** – El formato que uso con mis clientes.
+3.  **Weekly Status Report** – The exact format I use with my clients.
-4.  **Launch Checklist** – Mi checklist personal de 100+ puntos para un lanzamiento sin errores.
+4.  **Launch Checklist** – My personal 100+ point checklist for a smooth, error-free launch.

-¿Necesitas este playbook para tu proyecto?
-Podemos construirlo juntos.
-[Contáctame](https://www.sidneyrees.com)
+**Need this playbook for your project?
+Let's build it together.** [Contact me](https://www.sidneyrees.com)